FaizAzizAtK/SPART/README.md

 })

 # Initial prompt to optimize
-prompt = "Extract the person's name and age from the text and output in the format \"Name: {name}, Age: {age}\"."
+prompt = "Extract the person's name and age from the text."

 # Optimize the prompt
 results = optimizer.optimize_prompt(
-    generated_prompt=prompt,
+    system_prompt=prompt,
-    examples=examples.to_dict("records"),
+    examples=examples,
     num_examples=1,
-    similarity_threshold=0.9,
+    threshold=0.9,
-    context="Input contains a short sentence with a person's name and age.
-Extract both in the format 'Name: X, Age: Y'.", max_iterations=3,
+    context="Input contains a short sentence with a person's name and age.", max_iterations=3,
     semantic_similarity=False,
     syntactic_similarity=True